 "I find especially with the OpenStreetMap.
 OpenStreetMap is the most current of all the online maps…I've used it time and again in official capacity and we've recently used it as well for some mapping exercise internally."

 This finding challenges assumptions about the intrinsic precedence of proprietary data sources and suggests that open alternatives can achieve professional legitimacy when they demonstrate explicit technical or relevancy advantages.
+Hakley and Weber (2008) made this argument regarding OSM’s process that processes collective verification often produce high wuality data potentially surpassing proprietary equivalents.
+Cases by Boeing et al. (2022) demonstrate potential open-access networks have in inverting perceptions of accuracy in practical application.

 On the other hand, the coding process identifies that these localised successes are undermined by broader industry expectations for proprietary file formats and output standards.
 The persistence of proprietary format requirements emerged as the most significant barrier, creating a significant collaboration obstruction as described by Participant #7: